Black hole perturbations in modified gravity: Polar perturbations

 \subsubsection{Computation of the quasinormal modes}

-In the following, we restrict ourselves to the ``gravitational'' modes, which behave asymptotically like the axial modes, and do not consider the ``scalar" modes, whose behaviour appears pathological.
+In the following, we restrict ourselves to the ``gravitational'' modes, which behave asymptotically like the axial modes.
+We do not consider the ``scalar" modes, whose pathological behaviour probably indicates the presence of an instability, as mentioned earlier.
 To compute numerically the quasi-normal modes, we extend the method of section \ref{subsubsec:numerical-QNM-odd} to a 4-dimensional system.
 At spatial infinity, we require the modes to be purely outgoing, while they must be purely ingoing near the horizon.
 This implies the restrictions \beq c_-=d_+=d_-=0\,, \qquad c_+ = a_1=a_2=0\,, \eeq in \eqref{eq:behav-inf-BCL-even} and \eqref{asympstealthhor}, respectively.
 Taking into account these requirements, we consider the following ans\"atze for the four perturbations:

 where the functions $f_0$, $f_1$, $f_K$ and $f_\chi$ are supposed to be bounded.

 Decomposing these functions onto Chebyshev polynomials, up to some order $N$, the differential system with \eqref{MevenBCL} is transformed into the matricial equation